 A large number of PSAs have been entered into by the various oil consortia with the Government of Azerbaijan, and most of these have been passed into law.
 Consequently, they are important in determining the law applicable to employment contracts of employees engaged in the oil industry.
-The PSAs, in summary, state that the employer is free to implement practices relating to:
+The PSAs,31 in summary, state that the employer is free to implement practices that are customary in international petroleum operations and - in the experience and judgment of the employer - are best able to promote an efficient and motivated workforce.
+These practices relate to:

-- Recruitment
+- Recruitment;

-- Dismissal
+- Dismissal:

-- · Performance review
+- Performance review;

-- Incentives
+- Incentives.